Brand Growth & SEO

 Not Accounting for View-Through Conversions

 Look at more than just click-through conversions.
-Many users will see your ad, not click, but later come back and convert.
+Many users will see your ad, not click on it, but later come back and convert.
 These view-through conversions count too.

 Measuring Retargeting Success